Oindreebal/MEL-Targeted-Variant-Analysis/README.md

 | Mutect2 | Somatic variant detection |
 | HaplotypeCaller | Germline variant detection |
 | Funcotator | Variant annotation |

 ---

-## Reference Files

-The following reference resources are required but **are not included** in this repository due to their large size.

-- GRCh38 Reference Genome
-- dbSNP

----